 I sometimes earn speaking fees and/or receive travel expenses for speaking, moderating or keynoting at an event.
 When paid to speak, I will contract as to subject matter (e.g., whether the speech is about cybersecurity, hacking, technology policy, etc.), but not as to substance or content.
 If I mention a product, service, or company in a talk, it’s exclusively within that content and context; I will never accept money to provide paid promotions.
 I generally ask for such talks to be made available for free online afterwards.

-Until 2010, I periodically consulted to and/or worked for assorted government entities or their contractors.
+I periodically consult to and/or have worked for assorted government entities or their contractors.
 Much of that work was sensitive and/or classified.
 While I continue to engage with some government entities, those relationships are entirely unclassified and/or public.
 At this point in my career I have no desire to again work in classified environments – and often find it counterproductive anyway.

 Other relevant activities of note can be found at my bio page on this site and/or at other official sites and may be considered part of this disclosure document.

 Kudos: This disclosure page is based on similar disclosure pages by Kate Darling, Jonathan Zittrain, Larry Lessig, and others.